js6pak/Il2CppInterop/README.md

 Used by generator itself:

-* [Mono.Cecil](https://github.com/jbevain/cecil) by jbevain, the main tool to produce assemblies
+* [AsmResolver](https://github.com/Washi1337/AsmResolver) by Washi, the main tool to produce assemblies